Suriname leader says son's arrest timed to shame him

 He was convicted in Suriname in 2005 for trafficking drugs, illegal weapons and stolen luxury cars, but was later given a senior role in the government's counterterrorism unit.

-The elder Bouterse was convicted in absentia in the Netherlands in 1999 for smuggling more than 1,000 pounds of cocaine to that country.
+He was also convicted in absentia in the Netherlands in 1999 for smuggling more than 1,000 pounds of cocaine to that country.

-The president is a former military dictator accused of human rights violations, including the killings of 15 political opponents in December 1982.
+The elder Bouterse is a former military dictator accused of human rights violations, including the killings of 15 political opponents in December 1982.
 He ruled tiny Suriname from 1980 to 1987, and reclaimed power in 2010.

 Since being elected in 2010, Bouterse has obtained diplomatic immunity against the charges and Interpol dropped its arrest warrant for him.